F8UK261 + EC261 Both Apply

 We build your Flair Airlines-specific case

 We submit your claim to Flair's customer service with APPR documentation.
 We specifically note Flair's 'small carrier' status (CA$500 max) and challenge any 'outside control' defences.
-Flair has a high rejection rate, so we prepare thorough documentation.
+Flair claims can be challenging, so we prepare thorough documentation.
 If Flair rejects or exceeds 30 days, we escalate to the CTA immediately — the CTA has received many Flair complaints and is familiar with their practices.

 3